ABET

 2. Design, implement and evaluate a computing-based solution to meet a given set of computing requirements in the context of the program’s discipline.

-3. Communicate effectively in a variety of professional contexts.
+3. Communicate effectively in various professional contexts.

 4. Recognize professional responsibilities and make informed judgments in computing practice based on legal and ethical principles.